 Chol (National) Curriculum – General Information

-Our curricula aims
+Our curriculum aims

-• creative, fun, enjoyable and memorable;
+• is creative, fun, enjoyable and memorable;

-• underpinned by aims, values and purpose;
+• is underpinned by aims, values and purpose;

 • develops the whole child and every child;